 Strawberry latent ringspot and Fragaria chiloensis latent viruses may also play a role.
 Research is currently underway.

-Virus decline symtoms
+Virus decline symptoms

 Control of virus decline

-To reduce the possibility of virus decline in your strawberries:
+Use these tips to reduce the possibility of virus decline in your strawberries:

 These steps are no guarantee, but they will significantly reduce the chance of your plants becoming infected.